tldr-pages/tldr/pages/linux/smbget.md

 # smbget

-> wget-like utility for downloading files from SMB servers.
+> Wget-like utility for downloading files from SMB servers.

 - Download a file from a server: